 ATCO team lends their expertise to Alberta Health Services

-Dr. Jia Hu, medical officer of health for AHS' Calgary Zone, says that bringing in outside perspective during a time of crisis and uncertainty can be just what's needed to push through gridlocks in processes that have a critical impact on preparing our healthcare system to handle something as far-reaching and largely unfamiliar as a pandemic.
+Dr. Jia Hu, medical officer of health for AHS' Calgary Zone, said that bringing in outside perspective during a time of crisis and uncertainty can be just what's needed to push through gridlocks in processes that have a critical impact on preparing our healthcare system to handle something as far-reaching and largely unfamiliar as a pandemic.

 ATCO operating health screening checkpoint at Canada/USA border

-ATCO Frontec is pleased to support Alberta’s pandemic response efforts through a contract with the Government of Alberta to provide a new health screening checkpoint as travellers cross the border from Montana into Alberta.
+ATCO Frontec was pleased to support Alberta’s pandemic response efforts through a contract with the Government of Alberta to provide a new health screening checkpoint as travellers cross the border from Montana into Alberta.

-Our experienced Disaster and Emergency Management team is managing this opportunity to serve Albertans through this pandemic as restrictions as lessened.
+Our experienced Disaster and Emergency Management team managed this opportunity to serve Albertans through this pandemic as restrictions as lessened.
 Prioritizing safety is integral to our ATCO culture and the chance to expand our work through serving the Government of Alberta is one we take seriously.
 As we see restrictions from the COVID-19 shut-down being lifted, it’s important to remain vigilant to reduce the risks of a new wave of infections.

 ATCO develops and installs new turnkey medical solutions for Mexico